Computing adjoint mismatch of linear maps: Calculation of

 \section{Calculation of $\norm{A-V}$}

-We recall that for a linear map $\Omega$ from $\RR^d$ to $\RR^m$ (both equipped with some inner products $\scp{\cdot}{\cdot}$ and corresponding norms $\norm{\cdot}$) it holds that and the critical points of the latter optimization problem are the pairs of nor\-mal\-ized left and right singular vectors of $\Omega$ to a common singular value.
+We recall that for a linear map $\adj{L}$ from $\RR^d$ to $\RR^m$ (both equipped with some inner products $\scp{\cdot}{\cdot}$ and corresponding norms $\norm{\cdot}$) it holds that and the critical points of the latter optimization problem are the pairs of nor\-mal\-ized left and right singular vectors of $\adj{L}$ to a common singular value.
+If the singular value $\sigma$ of $L$ has multiplicity $r\leq d$, i.e.